rstudio/rsconnect-jupyter/CONTRIBUTING.md

 # Contributing Guidelines

-This documentation covers common tasks releated to development.
+This documentation covers common tasks related to development.

 For installation and usage instructions see [README.md](./README.md).